json2d/dotrelay/README.md

 # ...
 ```

-an awkward thing to have to include this in every single test module
+an awkward thing to have to include in every single test module

-with `dotrelay` this becomes:
+with `dotrelay` we simply add the `.relay` file:

 ```
 .